andrybrew/The-Sustainability-Governance-Paradox/econometric_validation/README.md

 python fetch_controls.py
 ```

-`fetch_controls.py` can pull Brent automatically from FRED (requires
+`fetch_controls.py` can pull Brent and INDPRO automatically from FRED (requires
-`pandas-datareader`); the GPR and OECD series are downloaded manually and their
+`pandas-datareader`); the GPR series is downloaded manually and its file path set
-file paths set at the top of the script.
-See the script's header for the exact
+at the top of the script.
+See the script's header for the exact sources, column
-sources, column expectations, and run instructions.
-The script aligns all three
+expectations, and run instructions.
+The script aligns all three series to
-series to month-start dates, restricts to the Jan 2007 – Dec 2024 window, and
+month-start dates, restricts to the Jan 2007 – Dec 2024 window, and overwrites
-overwrites `controls_monthly_2007_2024.csv` with the populated panel.
+`controls_monthly_2007_2024.csv` with the populated panel.

 ## How to run